infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 -   The code should follow the design specification
 -   Tricky parts of the code that are hard to understand should have either inline documentation or a link to external documentation

-Some of this checks can be automated on pull requests (e.g. code coverage).
+Some of these checks can be automated on pull requests (e.g. code coverage).
 Talk to your resident devops to help you set this up.

 ## Responsibility